raganwald-deprecated/homoiconic/2011/value.markdown

 What is output?

-As above, 'second_ref' inside of 'called_method' now contains a reference to "brand new string".
-But first_ref hasn't changed, it still points to "original string," and that's what gets printed.
+As above, `second_ref` inside of `called_method` now contains a reference to "brand new string".
+But `first_ref` hasn't changed, it still points to "original string," and that's what gets printed.

 Thus, Java passes references to objects, but it does so by making a brand new reference to the original object.
 If Java used pass by reference, this program would output "brand new string."